curiumofficial/curium/doc/build-osx.md

 ```./configure```
 ```make```

-You have the choice to build the GUI Curium wallet as a Mac OSX app, described in “How to build the Curiumn-Qt App”.
+You have the choice to build the GUI Curiumn wallet as a Mac OSX app, described in “How to build the Curiumn-Qt App”.
 If, for whatever reason, you prefer to use the command line tools, continue with “Command line tools”.

 ### How to build the Curiumn-Qt App: